abenba01/inTune/README.md

 -Streaming music: uses Spotify to play music

--Music recommendations: creates playlist with artists similar to those selected by the user
+-Music recommendations: creates playlist with artists similar to those selected by the user.
+Takes into account acousticness, danceability, and energy scores based on weather

 Data Collection
 ------

 inTune collects music preferences specified by user input.
 The app uses geolocation, weather data, and time of day to determine the user's mood and provide music based off of this calculated mood.
+The app also collects the users saved playlists.

 Algorithms
 ------

-A music filtering algorithm that incorporates user input with existing data from Spotify.
-Algorithm will also incorporate the geolocation, weather, and time data to determine the user's mood.
+inTune uses a custom made state of the art music filtering algorithm.
+The algorithm uses affective information such as geolocation, weather, and time data to determine the levels of acousticness, danceability, and energy of the songs suggested songs.
+This information is then combined with the users input of prefered artists and a customized mix is generated

 Comments by Ming (from original project proposal)
 ------